johbossle/java-local-development-tool/README.md

 ./kafka-console-producer.sh --broker-list localhost:9092 --topic trades --property parse.key=true --property key.separator=":"
 ```

+## Tips for using this image with windows machines

+### Linebreaks

+If keycloak is not starting correctly, it might be related to incorrect linebreaks.
+Please ensure, that you are using LF as line-ending throughout all files in the project.
+After the checkout sometimes they were re-written to the Windows default.

+### Ports

+If you have problems connecting from your local machine to any of the provided services (e.g. kafka: 'topic xyz not present in metadata', altough you created it successfully), make sure that Windows is not blocking any of the required ports:

+- run `netstat -a -b` in administrator mode
+- check if any of the following necessary ports are blocked by windows services
+  - 2181 --> zookeper
+  - 9092 --> kafka
+  - 8080 --> keycloak
+  - 27017 --> MongoDB

 ## About the image

 The image is based on available container images.
 Namely: